The mitzvah of saying Kaddish for a family member may be fulfilled…

 To honor the memory of a loved one who has passed away, you may have his or her name listed in our annual Book of Life.
 The Book of Life contains the names of the departed as well as memorial prayers for your continued use throughout the year.

-An annual listing in the memorial booklet only is provided for a contribution of $36 per name per year.
-Renewals must be submitted to the Congregation office each year – by September 9 for 5777.
+An annual listing in the memorial booklet, for one year, is provided for a contribution of $36 per name per year.
+Renewals must be submitted to the Congregation office each year—by August 21 for 5778.

 Congregation Rodfei Zedek is pleased to offer its members burial arrangements at Oak Woods Cemetery, located on the southeast side of Chicago, and at Waldheim Cemeteriy, just west of Chicago and south of the Eisenhower Expressway in Forest Park.